"Succession" se lleva el Globo de Oro a la mejor serie dramática

 "Succession" se llevó este domingo el galardón a la mejor serie dramática en los Globos de Oro, cuya 77 edición se está celebrando en Los Ángeles (EE.UU.).

-A handout photo made available by the Hollywood Foreign Press Association (HFPA) on 05 January 2020 shows Jesse Armstrong (R) accepting the Golden Globe Award for Best Television Series - Drama for "Succession" from presenters, Matt Bomer (3-L) and Sofia Vergara (L) on stage during the 77th annual Golden Globe Awards ceremony at the Beverly Hilton Hotel, in Beverly Hills, California, USA, 05 January 2020.
+A handout photo made available by the Hollywood Foreign Press Association (HFPA) shows Jesse Armstrong (2-L) accepting the Golden Globe Award for Best Television Series - Drama for Succession during the 77th annual Golden Globe Awards ceremony at the Beverly Hilton Hotel, in Beverly Hills, California, USA, 05 January 2020.
 EFE/EPA/HFPA

 Brian Cox poses with the Best Performance by an Actor In A Television Series - Drama award in the press room during the 77th annual Golden Globe Awards ceremony, at the Beverly Hilton Hotel, in Beverly Hills (California, USA) EFE/Chrisitian Monterrosa